 See Also: National League, The.

 Viva Las Vegas – Title of a song by popular musician Elvis Presley.
-Also a refrain that can be heard from opposition supporters aimed towards Ebssfleet players & fans thanks to the team booking a title winning trip to said Nevada city before first ebbsfleeting a 21pt lead at the top to surrender the title and then missing out on promotion entirely by subsequently losing in the playoffs to Kent rivals Maidstone.
+Also a refrain that can be heard from opposition supporters aimed towards Ebsfleet players & fans thanks to the team booking a title winning trip to said Nevada gambling metropolis before first ebbsfleeting a 21pt lead at the top to surrender the title and then additionally missing out on promotion entirely by subsequently losing in the playoffs to Kent rivals Maidstone.

 See Also: (1)Ebbsfleet United.
 (2)Ebbsfleet, To.
 (3)21.
 (4)Run, The.